Muhammad Afzal Sahi: Provincial Assembly of Punjab

-1993-96, 1997–99 and 2002-2008.
+1993-96, 1997–99, 2002-2007 and 2013-2018.
 He functioned as Parliamentary Secretary for Forestry, Fisheries and Wildlife during 1990-93 and as Minister for Communications & Works in Punjab during 1997-99.
-He was elected for the sixth consecutive term as a member of the Provincial Assembly of the Punjab in the Pakistani general election, 2002 and was elected as the Speaker of Provincial Assembly of the Punjab.
+He was elected for the fifth consecutive term as a member of the Provincial Assembly of the Punjab in the 2002 Pakistani general election and was elected as the Speaker of Provincial Assembly of the Punjab.

 He remained in this post from 2002 to 11 April 2008.
 During this period he also functioned as governor of Punjab several times.

 His most recent term in the Provincial Assembly was from 29 May 2013 to 31 May 2018.

+He ran for the seat of the Provincial Assembly from PP-98 Faisalabad-II as a candidate of the Pakistan Tehreek-e-Insaf (PTI) in the 2018 Punjab provincial election, but was unsuccessful.
+He received 44,933 votes and lost to Rana Shoaib Adrees Khan, a candidate of the Pakistan Muslim League (N).

+After losing this election, Sahi announced his retirement from active politics.

 Family

 Afzal Sahi's elder brother, Lt.
 Col. (Retd.)
 Ghulam Rasool Sahi, is also a veteran politician.
 He served as member of National Assembly from 2002 to 2007.
-He has returned for his second term as member National Assembly of Pakistan in 2013 after securing 130,300 votes, the highest number of votes in Faisalabad Division.
+He returned for his second term as member National Assembly of Pakistan from 2013 to 2018.